 Developmental Benefits

 The approach's focus on process over product helps children develop resilience and a growth mindset, viewing mistakes as learning opportunities rather than failures.
-This foundation serves children well as they progress through their educational journey.
+This foundation serves children well as they progress through their educational process.

 Implementation Challenges